goffinet/packer-kvm/roles/build_packer_templates/README.md

 # Ansible Role: Build Packer Templates

+## Overview

+This Ansible role automates the creation of Packer templates for building virtual machine images.
+It supports both Debian-based and Red Hat-based systems, generating the necessary configuration files and templates for automated image creation.
+The role simplifies the process of creating consistent and reproducible images for various environments.

 ## Variables

 The following variables are used in the Packer templates:

+- **type**:

+- **flavor**:

+- **version**:

 - **iso_url**: The URL from which the ISO image can be downloaded.
 This is essential for the installation process as it points to the installation media.